Related topics for further reading

 If the cancer is found early and is not likely to come back after surgery, you may not need any further treatment right away.
 Instead, your doctor will monitor your health closely through a plan called surveillance.

-This involves regular check-ups, blood tests, and scans to make sure the cancer hasn’t returned.
-Surveillance is a common approach after orchidectomy for early-stage testicular cancer, especially when the risk of recurrence is low.
-It helps avoid unnecessary treatment while still keeping a close eye on your recovery.
+This involves regular check-ups, blood tests, and scans to make sure the cancer hasn’t come back.
+Surveillance is a common approach after orchidectomy for certain types of early-stage testicular cancer that have a low risk of returning.
+It helps you avoid unnecessary treatment while still keeping a close eye on your recovery.

 Watch this video for more information about surveillance and chemotherapy for early testicular cancer.